 The Worlds Playground

-One game focused in the prohibition era of 1920 America, centred in the locale of Atlantic City, the game style focuses on resource management and collaborative player interaction.
-To this end, along with a lot of GURPS focused home-ruling I’d developed a character sheet specifically for the theme and detail of the game, an example of which can be seen below. (click the image to zoom) Custom Character Sheet For this game I went to great lengths creating a huge play map from historical maps I could find and some photo editing magic I came up with one of my most precious creations to date, a poster sized print of Atlantic City circa 1924… with a few artistic liberties taken for the same of the game-world.
+For this game I went to great lengths creating a huge play map from historical maps I could find and some photo editing magic I came up with one of my most precious creations to date, a poster sized print of Atlantic City circa 1924… with a few artistic liberties taken for the same of the game-world.
 While I’m not prepared to share a high-resolution image of my work here I’ll share this much lower quality version, believe me, this thing shocked everyone that has seen it in person.
 Very proud of this!
-To somewhat protect my effort and work on this, the map is resized here to less than a quarter of the actual size and quality of the final piece I’ve had printed!

 Origami Unicorns

 Another game I’d done similar home-brew development for was a game set in a Cyberpunk/Shadowrun world for a Roleplay game with a little mystery and adventure, along with a scenario I’ve written myself featuring plot-twists and visions of a dystopian future-hell with some frenetic action thrown in to keep players on their toes!
-Again, along with a lot of home-brew GURPS focused rules I’d come up with to fit the game, I spent time developing a custom character sheet specific to the game needs for the players.
-Once more, an example of the sheet is shown below.
-Cyberpunk GURPS character sheet

 Free “D”

 Along side these not too diminutive efforts, I’ve spent a copious amount of time 3D modelling a lot of assets for Tabletop Simulator.
 Most specifically my efforts have been aimed at assets for Battletech.
 Nearly two weeks of February have been sucked away by an intensive Blender-Render session.
 I’ve even been giving some mild tutoring to a couple of friends that had decided to help me get some things done.
-The greatest project I’d completed in my Blender efforts was a scaled map of Antietam, with the ground broken into 30 meter scaled hexes and 5 meter height details.
-Antietam 3d map